Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

-Although not precisely at the position of SN H0pe, \citet{2024ApJ...961..171F} measured the color excess $E(B-V)$ for Arcs 2a and 2c via NIRCam+NIRSpec spectrophotometric SED fitting.
-The NIRSpec spectra extracted by \citet{2024ApJ...961..171F} do not contain the images of SN H0pe, but rather regions close the center of the host galaxy (see the top panel of their Fig.~4).
-For these regions, they measured $E(B-V)=0.22\pm0.04$ and $E(B-V)=0.20\pm0.04$ for Arcs 2a and 2c, respectively.
-Assuming $R(V)=3.1$ (i.e., what we assume in Sect.~\ref{ssec:dust:image_plane}), their measurements translate to $A_V^{\rm 2a,F24} = 0.68\pm0.1$ and $A_V^{\rm 2c,F24} = 0.62\pm0.1$.
-One can read $A_V\lesssim1$ within the central isophote of our source-plane dust extinction map in Fig.~\ref{fig:dust_map_source_plane} (top panel), so both results broadly agree with each other.
+Although not exactly at the SN H0pe position, \citet{2024ApJ...961..171F} measured the color excess $E(B-V)$ for Arcs 2a and 2c using NIRCam+NIRSpec spectrophotometric SED fitting.
+Their extracted NIRSpec spectra do not contain the SN H0pe images, but rather regions near the host galaxy center (top panel of their Fig.~4).
+They measured $E(B-V)=0.22\pm0.04$ for Arc 2a and $E(B-V)=0.20\pm0.04$ for Arcs 2c.
+Assuming $R(V)=3.1$ (as in Sect.~\ref{ssec:dust:image_plane}), these measurements correspond to $A_V^{\rm 2a,F24} = 0.68\pm0.1$ and $A_V^{\rm 2c,F24} = 0.62\pm0.1$.
+The top panel of fig.~\ref{fig:dust_map_source_plane} shows $A_V\lesssim1$ within the central isophote of our source-plane dust extinction map, which is broadly consistent with their measurements.